jgato/jgato/random_docs/working_with_subgroups_on_ZTP.md

 ```

+Modify the new PlacementBinding resource:
-Modify the PlacementBinding to match the new Policy name into the `subjects[].name`, and the new PlacementRule name into the`placementRef[].name`:
+ * Change the `subjects[].name` to match the new Policy name into.
+ * Chante the `placementRef[].name`to match the new PlacementRule name.

 ```yaml
 apiVersion: policy.open-cluster-management.io/v1